Ingrid-0906/One-Day-BCG-Internship-2022/Executive Summary.md

 - The churn people came from the average of data.
 - The company has ~8% of people with ~4 years of contract and ~10,8 with 7 years.
 Together they are more than churn rate.
 - Even though the difference of prices, the average is the same for both segments.
 - ~43% for Price Peak Var and ~60% of current clients are paying $0.00 for Price Peak Fix.
-Similar rate presented in churn people.
+Similar rate was presented in churn people.

 ## The Model